csaethre19/GimbalProject/README.md

     a. set_desiredRoll   - Set the targeted roll angle of the system.
     b. set_desiredPitch  - Set the targeted pitch angle of the system.
     c. set_operationMode - A boolean flag is set representing if the provided target angle should be interpreted as an angle relative to the base of the gimbal, or an absolute angle.
     d.
 BLDC_PID - Compare the target (pitch/roll) angle to the current (pitch/roll) angle.
 Adjust the output FOC angle to reduce the error in the measured angle.
-Restriction of mechanical limits is not yet implemented, planned.
+Restriction to mechanical limits is not yet implemented, planned.
     e.
 BLDC_Output - Provided an Angle and a MotorNumber, set the FOC angle output to the Motor.
 Currently hardcoded for MotorNum = 1 = Tim2 Ch1,Ch2,Ch3.
 MotorNum = 2 = Tim3 Ch1, Ch2, Ch3
     f.
 BLDCEnable        - Provided a motor number, set the GPIO output of the corresponding enable output HIGH
     g.
 BLDCdisable       - Provided a motor number, set the GPIO output of the corresponding enable output LOW

 NOTE: The P controller (called PID for some reason) for the position of the BLDC motors attempts to incrementally move the BLDC motor from the current angle towards the desired angle as fast as possible.
 During the period of each control loop iteration, a maximum reliable instructed change in angle was determined.
-This caps what is effectively the maximum "rotation rate" of the BLDC motor.
-Provided the previous angle delivered to the motor, cap the maximum change in angle to within a region that the motor can achieve within the provided period of the control loop.
+This limits what is effectively the maximum "rotation rate" of the BLDC motor.
+Provided the previous angle delivered to the motor, limit the maximum change in angle to within a region that the motor can achieve within the period of the control loop.
 The frequency of the control loop is determined by the TIMER 1 interrupt generated at a rate of 1KHz.
 This code was written without the use of any notable reference material.